 1. Solve for a specific customer need.

-Sarah Nahm built her company in 2017 to solve a nagging problem in the tech industry.
+Sarah Nahm built her company to solve a nagging problem in the tech industry.
 In an interview with Business Insider, Nahm said Silicon Valley companies were having trouble hiring and retaining employees, so she created Lever to help.
 Lever is an easy-to-use tool that helps companies not only identify top talent, but also highlight the people who would be most likely to stay with the company.
-In the interview, Nahm says she "lives" for connecting companies to the right people at the right time.
+In the interview, Nahm says she “lives” for connecting companies to the right people at the right time.

 By solving specific problems for its customers, Lever has been able to hash out a spot in Silicon Valley.
 Forbes estimates Lever has over 1,300 customers and made more than $20 million in revenue.
 Additionally, Nahm has been able to raise more than $62 million from investors because of her customer-focused approach.